tinafletcher/tinafletcher.github.io/exploreai.md

 ### Introduction
 + Intro to speaker
++ Inspiration for this session
++ My goals
 + Your goals
-+ My goals

 ### Desired Takeaways
-+ Leave this session with at least one practical idea for how to start leveraging AI in your software quality tasks
++ Leave this session with at least one new practical idea for how to start leveraging AI in your software quality tasks
-+ Your imagination has been sparked with additional AI use cases to continue exploring after the session
++ Your imagination has been sparked with additional AI use cases or experiments to continue exploring after the session

 ### Tasks and Tools